Vioh/ArtificialNeuralNetworks/homework2/reports/BooleanFunctions_3D.md

 For each cube representing a 3D Boolean function, a white corner will represent target $t^{(\mu)}=0$ and a black corner will represent target $t^{(\mu)}=1$.

-This means a 3D Boolean function that maps 2 of the 8 possible inputs patterns to 1 must have a cube where exactly 2 of corners are colored black.
+This means a 3D Boolean function that maps 2 of the 8 possible inputs patterns to output 1 must be represented by a cube where exactly 2 of corners are colored black.

 In this case, we will have 3 symmetries in total: